UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/04-faceting-and-filtering.md

 >5.
 Include a value and then look at top to invert inclusion.
 {: .checklist}

->## Which licences are used for articles in this file?
+>## Which `journal licences` are present in this file?
 > Use a `text facet` for the `licence` column and answer these questions:
 >
 >1.
-What is the most common Licence in the file?
+What is the most common licence used by the journals represented in the file?
 >2.
-How many articles in the file don't have a licence assigned?
+How many records in the file don't have a licence assigned?
 >
 >>## Solution
 >>1.
 Create a facet for the 'Licence' column
 >>2.
 Sort values by `count`
 >>3.
 What is the most common Licence in the file?
 Answer: `CC BY`
 >>4.
 How many articles in the file don't have a licence assigned?
-Answer: **6**
+Answer: **1**
 >{: .solution}
 {: .challenge}